 Computers “see” the world in terms of the values stored in each pixel.
 Machine learning algorithms learn to identify patterns and relationships in these pixel values.
 This pixel-by-pixel way of looking at things is very different from human vision, but it is still very effective.
 Computers have been shown to be able to process more images, more accurately, than people can.
 Computers can identify individual objects in an image, the position of these objects, and much more through machine learning models and algorithms.

-A CV application can be a stand-alone application that solves a specific task of recognition and detection.
+A computer vision application can be a stand-alone application that solves a specific task of recognition and detection.
 It can also be a part of a sub-system in a larger design.

 Computers process, augment, and prepare image data before an algorithm is applied.
 Pre-processing ensures that image data satisfies the requirements of the model.
 Some common pre-processing steps include noise reduction to reduce irrelevant information from data, standardization and compression to enhance processing speeds and image augmentation to improve model performance.